 The season of Advent, of waiting, is full of evil.
 It always has been.
 Evil was unleashed in the Garden and so we have always been waiting in the midst of great evil.
-The Bible doesn’t pull any punches when it comes to this evil.
-It’s perfectly clear from the Bible that evil is running amuck.
+The Bible doesn’t pull any punches when it comes to this.
+It’s perfectly clear from the Bible that evil is running amok.

-When Joseph’s brothers came looking for help from Egypt, during a famine, they were confronted by their long lost brother.
-They were terrified.
-They thought Joseph would exact revenge and kill them all.
+During a famine, when Joseph’s brothers came looking for help from Egypt, they were confronted by their long lost brother.
+Needless to say they were terrified.
+They were sure Joseph would exact revenge and kill them all.
 Instead they heard Genesis 50:20 (above).

 This is one story of hundreds in the Bible where God used what was evil in this world and turned it into something good.
-Joseph’s power allowed him to save his family not kill them.
+Joseph’s suffering ultimately allowed him to save his family and the “world.”

 The “problem of evil” (how can a good God allow evil) has plagued us as humans since the beginning of time.
 Fat books have been written about it.
 Theologians and philosophers have debated it.
 And Christians have secretly struggled with it for centuries.

 Why God allows specific instances of evil to occur is probably way beyond us.
 In fact evil itself is probably way beyond us.
 Evil is more than just messing up or making a blunder.
-Evil is a force.
-Sin is a force.
-It seeks to control us.
-It controlled Joseph’s brothers that day they dumped his body in a pit and then sold him away as a slave.
+Evil is a force that seeks to control us.
+It controlled Joseph’s brothers that day they dumped his body into a pit and sold him away as a slave.
 Mess ups can be fixed.
 Blunders can be righted.
 Mistakes can literally be paid for.
 But evil… We need something much more powerful than our own human agency to fix it.
 We can’t just pay off the Holocaust.
 Or apologize for the slave trade.
 Or correct the mistakes of genocide, rape, and torture.

 Warning: evil gremlins killing

-This is why in Romans Paul tells us that we have to die to Sin.
+This is why in Romans Paul tells us that we have to die to Sin (the force).
 Only death can bring victory over evil.
 In a very real sense, Joseph had to die to his old life in order to not be defeated by evil.
 He had to embrace his own form of death and resurrection before he could forgive the evil of his brothers.

 What does all of this have to do with Christmas?
 And what does it have to do with our union with Christ?
 Everything.
 The story of Joseph and the story of Christmas teach us that God is able to overturn evil.
 The powerful force of evil and death is defeatable.
 How?

-Many see evil as the absence of good.
-In that case how is evil defeated?
+Evil is not merely the absence of good.
+But evil is overcome with good (Romans 12:21).
+How is evil defeated?
 By the presence of good.
 How is death defeated?
 By the presence of life.
 That’s Christmas.
 God defeats evil with his powerful presence.
+His apocalypse.
 That’s what we were waiting for for thousands of years.
 That’s what the birth of Christ introduced to the world – goodness and life.
 And that is what “to live is Christ” introduces to your own life – goodness and eternal life.
 Evil defeated, and death destroyed by the indwelling presence of Christ in your life.

 How has evil been defeated in your own life?
 How does your union with Christ defeat evil and bring good in its place?